 Frame grooming as practical personal care

 Grooming essentials should be presented as optional and preference-led.
-A future guide can compare product types by use case and routine role.
+A guide can compare product types by use case and routine role.

 Avoid pressure-based language or implying that a grooming checklist is required.